yashtazor/Blueronic/README.md

 #### 1. Database

 The database would act as our central store of data not only for the machine learning part but also the full-stack part.
 The database would be originally storing all four of our datasets, viz., 2021VAERSDATA, 2021VAERSSYMPTOMS, 2021VAERSVAX and the Supply Chain datasets.
-This module would be responsible for providing all these datasets to the machine learning module to preprocess.
+This module would be responsible for providing all these datasets to the machine learning module to pre-process.
 The optimized supply-chain output from the machine learning module would then be returned to it and the output would then be stored there in some suitable form for the frontend which would be decided later on.
 Since the output is now available for the frontend, it can be utilized as the backend for the frontend part to which the output can easily be routed in the form of a ‘RESPONSE’ on a user ‘REQUEST’ from the front-end.

 #### 2. Server